nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 The proposed solution takes care of:

 * Driving producers/consumers thread pools
-* Following the consumer the customizable batch policy
-* Following the consumer the customizable retry policy
+* Following a [consumer policy](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-core/src/main/java/org/nuxeo/ecm/platform/importer/mqueues/consumer/ConsumerPolicy.java) that defines:
+    - the batch policy: capacity and timeout
+    - the retry policy: which exceptions to catch, number of retry, backoff and much more see [failsafe](https://github.com/jhalterman/failsafe) library for more info
+    - when to stop and what to do in case of failure
 * Saving the consumer's offset when a batch of messages is successfully processed
 * Starting consumers from the last successfully processed message
 * Exposing metrics for producers and consumers